-Google Publisher Tag (GPT) is an ad tag library which allows publishers to define inventory, initiate and bundle ad requests, and render matching demand.
+Google Publisher Tag (GPT) is an ad tag library that allows publishers to define inventory, initiate and bundle ad requests, and render matching demand.
 GPT takes key details from you (such as ad unit code, ad size, and key-values), builds the request, and displays the ad on web pages.

 With GPT, you can define shared settings, such as targeting at a page level, instead of defining the same targeting for each individual ad on the page.
 You can also control how and when ad requests are made.
 For example, you can use single-request architecture to call all ads once in the header of your page.